 Occupational Educators have always had close Business/Industry ties.
 Workforce Development curriculum has traditionally been based on the employment needs of local employers.
 The Maricopa Community Colleges host hundreds of occupational programs.

 For a course or program to become part of the Maricopa Community College District curriculum it must have been approved by an Instructional Council which consists of a faculty member from each college where the program is offered and approved by the "District Curriculum Committee" of chief academic officers and faculty.
-Most Adjunct Faculty have been and are full-time employees in the business or industry they teach.
+Most Adjunct Faculty have been or are full-time employees in the business or industry they teach.
 These relationships continue to thrive.
 However the times have changed and the Employer-Educator Alliance has intensified.
 There are a number of reasons why this has occurred.

 Workers need to be more knowledgeable than in the past.
 An example of how the technician of today needs to be much better educated than the technician of yesterday is that in 1965 an automobile mechanic who had read 5,000 pages of technical manuals could fix any automobile on the road.
 Today that same technician would have to decipher 465,000 pages of technical text to do the same job.
 Community colleges teach the needed knowledge.